 July 28, 1945 - At the end of World War II, an Army Air Corps B-25 twin-engine bomber plane crashes into the 79th floor of the building, due to foggy conditions.
 Only two stories are damaged, but 14 people are killed.

-1951 - The building is sold for $34 million to a group headed by Roger Stevens, but is also sold to Prudential Insurance Company of America.
-PICA agrees to a long term lease.
+1951 - The building is sold for $34 million to a group led by Roger Stevens, but is also sold to Prudential Insurance Company of America.
+PICA agrees to a long-term lease.

-1954 - Col. Henry J. Crown and his Chicago group purchases the building for $51.5 million.
+1954 - Col. Henry J. Crown and his Chicago group purchase the building for $51.5 million.

 1961 - An investment group headed by Lawrence Wien purchases the building for $65 million.

 1973 - The construction of the World Trade Center in Manhattan ends the Empire State Building’s reign as the tallest building in the world.